Looking for the best foodie destinations in the US? Discover the best places to eat in the United States, top restaurants & typical American dishes.

 Annemarie – Travel on the Brain

 A few years ago, Oklahoma City wasn’t really a place you traveled to for food.
-However, it has now become a foodie’s paradise.
+However, it has now become one of the best vacation spots in the US for foodies.

 It’s an underrated foodie city and I’m not just saying that because I spent a major portion of my life there.
 Oklahoma City is now a place where there’s a restaurant that suits everyone’s preferences.